LorenKonkus/trail-counters/ThriftyCounter.md

 # ThriftyCounter

-ThriftyCounter is an AdafruitFeather M0 Adalogger based trail counter that records each trail user detection event as an entry in a .CSV file on a microSD card that can be collected and impportant into a spreadsheet.
+ThriftyCounter is an AdafruitFeather M0 Adalogger based trail counter that records each trail user detection event as an entry in a .CSV file on a microSD card that can be collected and imported into a spreadsheet.
 ThriftyCounter was developed as a followup to the UnoCounter project in an attempt to lower energy usage and improve battery life.
 An Arduino Uno requires a fair amount of power even when the microcontrolleris in sleep mode, and this has an impact on the battery required for extended deployment times out in a forest.
 Batteries are expensive, and if we can halve or quarter the amount of capacity that we need we can reduce the cost significantly.
 ThriftyCounter was a great step in that direction.